EE3901/EE5901 Sensor Technologies Week 4 NotesNon-linear Kalman filters

 The prediction model

 Applying the leapfrog method to Eqs.
-(13)-(14), we find:

 This is our prediction model, which says how to step the state vector forward in time.

 Recall that the EKF relies upon linearising the prediction model around the current operating point.
-In other words, we need the Jacobian of .
-However, the Jacobian would be quite messy to calculate by hand.
-Notice that you would need to substitute the first element of the vector into the second, and then apply the chain rule to get the derivatives.
+In other words, we need the Jacobian of

 To reduce the risk of a mistake, it is recommended that you use a computer algebra system to calculate the derivatives.
-The provided Matlab code shows you how to automatically find Jacobians:
+The provided Matlab code shows you how to automatically find Jacobians.

 The resulting Jacobian, copy-pasted from the provided Matlab code, is: